-I) Legal reserves - under Brazilian Corporate Law, the Company must transfer 5% of the annual net income determined on its statutory books in accordance with Brazilian accounting practices to the legal reserve until this reserve equals 20% of the paid-in capital.
-The legal reserve can be utilized to increase capital or to absorb losses but cannot be used for dividend purposes.

-II) Tax incentives reserve - under Brazilian Corporate Law, the Company may transfer to this account part of net income resulting from government benefits which can be excluded from the basis for dividend calculation.

-III) Investments and working capital reserve - consists of earnings not distributed to shareholders and includes the reserves required by the Company's by-laws.
+- I) Legal reserves under Brazilian Corporate Law, the Company must transfer 5% of the annual net income determined on its statutory books in accordance with Brazilian accounting practices to the legal reserve until this reserve equals 20% of the paid-in capital.
+The legal reserve can be utilized to increase capital or to absorb losses but cannot be used for dividend purposes. - II) Tax incentives reserve under Brazilian Corporate Law, the Company may transfer to this account part of net income resulting from government benefits which can be excluded from the basis for dividend calculation.
+The tax incentives reserve recognized in Gerdau S.A. refers to incentives of state and federal nature, constituted in the subsidiaries Gerdau Açominas S.A. and Gerdau Aços Longos S.A. - III) Investments and working capital reserve consists of earnings not distributed to shareholders and includes the reserves required by the Company's by-laws.
 The Board of Directors may propose to the shareholders the transfer of at least 5% of the profit for each year determined in its statutory books in accordance with accounting practices adopted in Brazil to this reserve.
 Amount can be allocated to the reserve only after the minimum dividend requirements have been met and its balance cannot exceed the amount of paid-in capital.
-The reserve can be used to absorb losses, if necessary, for capitalization, for payment of dividends or for the repurchase of shares.

-e) Operations with non-controlling interests --- Corresponds to amounts recognized in equity from changes in non-controlling interests.
+The reserve can be used to absorb losses, if necessary, for capitalization, for payment of dividends or for the repurchase of shares. - e) Operations with non-controlling interests Corresponds to amounts recognized in equity from changes in non-controlling interests.